 I was painting layers and layers of imagery as the body changed, from the trauma of the breaks to the light and wholeness of the image.
+The white spheres continued to appear.
+I realized that that they were arranged in a pattern that reflected meridian and acupuncture points.
+By focusing on these healing spots the paintings were increasingly acting as medicine paintings.

-In "Refuge" (Fig. 16, Hebrew: Chassiah) I painted protection for the heart and spinal cord, in a bed of healthy cells.
+In "Refuge" (Fig. 16, Hebrew: Chassiah) I magically parted the ribs and painted protection for the heart and spinal cord, in a bed of healthy cells.
 (Chassiah is my first given name, although I have never been called by that name.
-I inscribe the word in Hebrew around the spinal cord.)
+I inscribed the word in Hebrew around the spinal cord.)

-I felt and continue to feel enormous gratitude for the gift of life and hope that the tasks for which I have been spared will be accomplished with grace equal to that which I have been granted.

-And in the months of painting "Grace" (Figure 17.)
+I felt and continue to feel enormous gratitude for the gift of life, and hope that the tasks for which I have been spared will be accomplished with grace equal to that which I have been granted.
+In the months of painting "Grace" (Figure 17.)
 (Hebrew: Chessed, inscribed in red in the upper part of the work,) I came to a profound understanding of the seeming internal chaos, yet all held together by a strong force at the heart.
 All is simultaneously substantive, dimensional and transparent, all illuminated by the entire spectrum, revealing a matrix of interpenetrating layers of life.